UBC-DSCI/introduction-to-datascience-python/source/viz.md

 ```{index} altair; alt.X, altair; alt.Y, altair; configure_axis
 ```

 There are three finishing touches to make this visualization even clearer.
 First and foremost, we need to add informative axis labels using the `alt.X` and `alt.Y` function, and increase the font size to make it readable using the `configure_axis` function.
-We should add a title!
-For a `facet` plot, this is done by providing the `title` to the facet function.
+We can also add a title; for a `facet` plot, this is done by providing the `title` to the facet function.
 Finally, and perhaps most subtly, even though it is easy to compare the experiments on this plot to one another, it is hard to get a sense of just how accurate all the experiments were overall.
 For example, how accurate is the value 800 on the plot, relative to the true speed of light?
-To answer this question, we'll use the `assign` function to transform our data into a relative measure of accuracy rather than absolute measurements:
+To answer this question, we'll use the `assign` function to transform our data into a relative measure of accuracy rather than absolute measurements.

 ```{code-cell} ipython3